 Politics is present in every organization at every level.
 Politics can derail a safety culture quickly if not nipped in the bud.
-Some political barriers include:
+These barriers include:

-- Closed door senior level manager decision making process - > EHS staff being considered a necessary evil and not really on the team

-- > EHS staff being considered the enemy...pushback is evident - Lack of management courage demonstrating unbending expectations... caused by a lack of superior or staff function support or a fear of worker or peer retaliation
+- Closed-door decision-maker access - EHS staff is a necessary evil and not really on the team - EHS staff is the enemy; pushback is evident - Lack of management courage to demonstrate unbending expectation, caused by a lack of superior or staff function support or a fear of worker or peer retaliation